libmcu/libmcu/README.md

 ## Overview
 A toolkit for firmware development.

+Simplicity and code size are considered first while trying to avoid dynamic allocation as much as possible.

 The documentation of each components are under the subdirectories.
 Some usage examples can also be found under [examples](examples) and [test cases](tests/src).

+Any feedback would be appreciated.

 ## Components
 * [apptimer](components/apptimer)